nus-cs2113-AY2021S1/tp/docs/team/ongdezhi.md

 ### Summary of Contributions

 *   **New Feature:** Added the ability to estimate the time needed to translate a script.
-    *   What it does: Allows user to estimate the time needed to translate a script.
+    *   What it does: Allows the user to figure out the time needed to translate a script.
-    *   Justification: This feature allows users to find out the time needed to translate a script, and this helps them to better manage and plan their time.
+    *   Justification: Being able to estimate the time needed to translate a script can help the user in managing and planning their time.
     *   Highlights: A file name could contain special characters, whitespaces, and even file extensions in some cases, and that makes the validation process highly complicated, and hence, this feature would need to perform extensive checks on the file name to ensure that it is a single valid file.
 Moreover, there is a need to check for the existence of the optional parameter to ensure it is not missed or accidentally validated as part of the file name, and also to ensure the parameter value supplied is valid.

 *   **New Feature:** Added the ability to create, list, select, and delete watchlist.
     *   What it does: Allows the user to create, list, select, and delete watchlist.
-    *   Justification: This feature provides users with a simple way to keep track of animes and group them based on their own criteria, and this helps them to be more organized.
+    *   Justification: This feature provides the user with a simple way to keep track of animes and group them based on their own criteria, and this helps them to be more organized.
     *   Highlights: Besides the need to validate the inputs (i.e. not empty, is a positive integer, etc.), this feature is also in-charge of maintaining the active watchlist pointer.
 This pointer is used by the input prompt, and if it is ever invalid, the application would not function as intended.

 *   **New Feature:** Added the ability to save and load watchlist data automatically.